gavinraym/alphaPygame/README.md

 # alphaPygame
- A simple pygame project for beginners
+ A simple pygame project for beginners.